velexi-corporation/VLXI-Cookiecutter-Julia/{{cookiecutter.project_name}}/README-template.md

 ## 1. Overview

-A more detailed overview of the project.
+A more detailed description of the project.

 -------------------------------------------------------------------------------